okamotoishere/hello-world-/README.md

-# hello-world-
+hello world!
-im studying code. japanese man. im not good at english!
+im japanese, im not good at english or writing a code. but i like them and wanna earn a living by usingthese skills. so please help me grow up.